 The following policies and guidelines apply to all departments within the Division of Laboratory Medicine:

-Sample acceptance policy
+Specimen acceptance policy

 It provides a robust framework to ensure that all specimens are correctly and unambiguously identified.

-Download the DLM Specimen Acceptance Policy.
+- Download the full DLM Specimen Acceptance Policy

 Communication of test results